RubyMetric/rbenv-for-windows/README.md

 1. [We can't have a good prompt using `starship`](https://github.com/ccmywish/rbenv-for-windows/issues/4)

     This is caused by shims used by `rbenv local`, I can't find a good way to solve this.
-In order for `prompt` like `starshiip` to work, I make the `rbenv global` use another mechanism.
+In order for `prompt` like `starship` to work, I make the `rbenv global` use another mechanism.

 2. [Bundle install will not trigger hooks to rehash](https://github.com/ccmywish/rbenv-for-windows/issues/5)